magento/merchdocs/src/sales/order-processing.md

 ## Cancel an order

 Only sales orders with a status of `Pending` can be [canceled]({% link sales/order-update.md %}).
-A [credit memo]({% link sales/credit-memos.md %}) must be issued if a customer wants to cancel an order after payment has started processing.
+A [credit memo]({% link sales/credit-memos.md %}) must be issued if a customer wants to cancel an order after payment starts processing.

 ## Order and Account Information